 2. Kushikatsu - Kushikatsu Daruma

-Kushikatsu (also known as kushiage) is another classic Dotonbori street food originating in Osaka.
+Kushikatsu (also known as kushiage) is another classic Dotonbori street food that hails from Osaka.
 Ingredients like meat, vegetables, eggs and even cheese are skewered, battered and fried to crispy goodness.
 Served alongside a tangy tonkatsu sauce, they are a delicious indulgence and pair perfectly with beer or sake.

 The most well-known spot to grab some of these fried skewers is Kushikatsu Daruma, easily recognizable by the striking angry face that adorns the front of the building.